Bay Area FIT coaches are ready and here for you to being your training! For any program or season, these coaches will help prepare you for any race!

 Orange Group Head Coach

 I began running in 2013 to work through a difficult time in my life.
 Running was relatively inexpensive, I could fit it in around my daughters’ schedules, and I rather liked how I was able to make up the rules and progress at my own pace.
 I poured over training books, used a running app on my phone to chart my progress, and took to my neighborhood streets.
 My initial goal was to run a 5k without stopping.
 With the 5k goal accomplished, I set my sights on the 10k distance.
-With the 10k in the rear-view mirror, it was time to run a half marathon.
+With the 10k in the rear view mirror, it was time to run a half marathon.
 I completed several half marathons and truly felt the full marathon distance was unattainable.
 I believe I got tired of the question, “have you ever run a full marathon?” because, ultimately, I ran my first full marathon at the 2015 Chevron Houston Marathon.
-The 2026 Chevron Houston Marathon will mark my 20th marathon … now that is hard to believe!
+The 2027 Chevron Houston Marathon will mark my 21st marathon … now that is hard to believe!

 Read More